 Turmeric Powder

-You can prepare a balm using powder with honey.
+You can prepare a balm using turmeric powder with honey.
 Apply this paste 2 to 3 times a day to the mouth sores.

-Are Blood Blisters And Mouth Sores the Same Thing?
+Are Blood Blisters and Mouth Sores the Same Thing?

 Oral sores because of fever, or blood-filled blisters, and even canker sores all emerge inside the mouth and visually appear red.
-They are not exactly the same and have some distinguishing
+They are not exactly the same and have some distinguishing qualities; here are some of the differences:

 Fever blisters indicate before appearing.
 The symptoms seen are tingling or itchy sensations.
 Then, that area rises to form a sore.
 On the contrary, a blood blister appears randomly in the mouth.